real-MaRs/snowbackground/README.md

 # snowbackground
-making a snowing background with es6 and canvas
+snowing background with es6 and canvas (need to include babel)